 Red Bull is one of the world’s most famous energy drinks.
-It sold about 7.5 billion cans in 2019 and sales shows no signs of reducing in the coming years.
+It sold about 7.5 billion cans in 2019 and sales show no signs of reducing in the coming years.
 Strategic marketing will have us believe that Redbull is the perfect energy drink.
-But as we know, everything we consume affect our health.
-In this article, we attempt to answer once and for all the question: Red Bull good or bad for our health?
+But as we know, everything we consume affects our health.
+In this article, we attempt to answer once and for all the question: Is Red Bull good or bad for our health?

-The only real benefit of Red Bull is that it gives a temporary energy boost.
-This is because of its high caffeine, sugar, and taurine content.
-However, these same ingredients also pose health risks.
-While drinking Red Bull ocassaionally is not necessarily bad, excessive consumption is.
+The only benefit of Red Bull is that it gives a temporary energy boost because of its high caffeine, sugar, and taurine content.
+However it is these same ingredients that pose health risks.
+While drinking Red Bull occasionally is not necessarily bad for you, excessive consumption is.

 What is Red Bull?